Information For Current PhD Students

 We are happy to talk with you about any of your questions.
 Please contact the Graduate Programs Office for further information or for suggestions of others with whom you can discuss your situation.

-Don’t forget that detailed information is available in the CSE Graduate Programs Guide (pdf).
+Don’t forget that detailed information is available in the CSE Graduate Programs Guide (Google Doc).

 If after browsing this list and the resources on this website you still have a question you may submit it via this Google form.

 Registration and course drop deadlines

 The U-M Office of the Registrar website provides access to course registration and drop/add dates.
 To access this information, visit this webpage.
 Under “Calendar Type,” select “Registration.”
 Select the academic term you are interested in from the drop-down menu.
 Then press “Submit.”

 - Funding and Insurance

 - Recommended cognate courses (pdf)

 - PhD Course and Degree Satisfaction List (Google Sheet)